The Cowboy Philosopher

 …one innovation that would stick around, however, was the lighted refrigerator, something to brighten those dim days of 1932, that is if you could even afford an electric fridge…

-…named to evoke the luxury automobile, the British-made Rolls Razor made its debut in the back pages of the New Yorker with this panel cartoon ad featuring a hapless suitor and his girlfriend’s nosy kid brother…
+…named to evoke the luxury automobile, the British-made Rolls Razor made its debut in the back pages of The New Yorker with this panel cartoon ad featuring a hapless suitor and his girlfriend’s nosy kid brother…

 …the razor came in a rigid case enclosed by two detachable lids; one carried a sharpening stone and the other a leather strop.
 When a lid was removed, the razor’s oscillating a handle drove a shaft along the frame, pushing the solid, hollow ground blade forward against the stone or dragging it against the strop…

-…and here’s an ad you don’t see often in the New Yorker…one featuring children…
+…and here’s an ad you don’t see often in The New Yorker…one featuring children…

 …on to our cartoonists, we have more kids via William Steig’s Small Fry…